 Response Quality

-Claude consistently produces more nuanced, better-reasoned responses.
+Claude consistently produces more subtle, better-reasoned responses.
 This isn't surprising, Anthropic has invested heavily in reasoning capabilities, and Claude's responses often demonstrate deeper understanding of complex arguments.

 NotebookLM's responses are competent and well-cited but tend to be more surface-level.
 They accurately reflect what's in your sources but don't push toward novel synthesis the way Claude does.